KartikLabhshetwar/javarepo/README.md

-# this is my new repo
+# Added new project Tripage page made on mahatma gandhi